techidaily/site-win11-tips/source/_posts/balancing-act-comparing-two-essential-windows-metrics.md

 ![Reliability Monitor Chart Overview](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/reliability-monitor-chart-overview.jpg)

  The Performance Monitor can help you monitor how your system is running and find problems related to its performance.
-You can even use it to[speed up Windows](http://www.makeuseof.com/windows-11-speed-up-tricks/) by analyzing the performance trends of your computer.
+You can even use it to [speed up Windows](http://www.makeuseof.com/windows-11-speed-up-tricks/) by analyzing the performance trends of your computer.

 ## How to Use the Reliability and Performance Monitor